 Edmund Okiboko, Managing Director – Edmund holds a postgraduate diploma in Project Planning and Management and is completing his Master’s in Management Science majoring in Project Management from the Uganda Management Institute.
 He holds a Bachelor’s degree in Social Work and Social Administration from Makerere University.
 He is passionate about public health, social justice, and community engagement.
 Edmund is an alumnus of the Global Health Corps fellowship.
 He thrives in NGO Management and Project Development Methodologies.
 He recently worked in Burundi where he was implementing a peace recovery program under the American Friends Service Committee.
 Edmund has a diverse background in livelihood programming both in NGO and government settings.
 He loves working with communities to find solutions to their problems.

-Shafic Mutegule, WASH Program Coordinator.
-Shafic is a former UVP intern Team Leader.
+Shafic Mutegule, VHT-Intern Program Coordinator – Shafic is a former UVP intern Team Leader.
 He holds a Bachelor’s degree in Adult and Community Education from Kyambogo University, Certificate in Sexual Reproductive Health and Rights from Makerere University School of Public Health, Special Trainings in WASH Management practices, and project management.
 He is passionate about public health and social justice.
-Shafic has worked with organizations like Restless Development Uganda and Women’s Health Foundation Uganda where he gained experience in planning, organizing, coordinating, and implementing Public Health interventions in rural and underprivileged areas.
+Shafic has worked with organizations like Restless Development Uganda and Women’s Health Foundation Uganda where he gained experience in planning, organizing, coordinating, and implementing public health interventions in rural and underprivileged areas.
 He is experienced with a contextual understanding of rural communities and WASH programming.
 Shafic possesses a diverse background in community education and working with government entities.
-He loves working with communities, enhancing behavioral change, see communities thrive, and creating a difference among vulnerable communities.
+He loves working with communities, enhancing behavioral change, seeing communities thrive, and creating a difference among vulnerable communities.